jjvanzon/JJs-Reference-Architecture/code-style.md

 </td></tr></table>

 Reason:
 People may say the interface stability comes in jeopardy when you use public fields.
-The fields seem to look similar from the outside.
+The fields may look similar from the outside.
 However, frameworks may expect properties, not fields, which makes letting fields participate in reusable functions less easily.
 Perhaps compatibility like that is an argument.

 ### Public Members for Internal Classes

-Prefer for internal classes not to have internal members.
+Internal classes are preferred not to have internal members.

 <table><tr><th>Recommended</th><th>Less Preferred</th></tr><tr><td markdown="1">